PLACE

 AGE

-In terms of relative growth, the proportion of the San Bernardino County population made up of residents ages 65 and older is projected to grow from 13% of the population in 2020 to 19% by 2045.
-Adults ages 25-44 are projected to remain steady at 27% of the overall population.
+In terms of relative growth, the proportion of the San Bernardino County population made up of residents ages 65 and older is projected to grow from 12% of the population in 2020 to 18% by 2045.
+The age group of adults ages 45-64 is expected to grow from 23% to 24% of the overall population during this timeframe.
 The size of all other age groups is projected to shrink in varying degrees relative to the total population.

-Projected Change in Age Group Proportions Relative to the Total San Bernardino County Population
+Projected Change in Age Group Proportions of the Total San Bernardino County Population, 2020 and 2045

 RACE AND ETHNICITY

 At 51% of the total San Bernardino County population, Latino residents, who may be of any race, are the largest race and ethnic group in the county.
-Latino residents are projected to increase to 55% of the total population by 2045.
-White and Asian/Pacific Islander residents are projected to decrease as a proportion of the overall population, while residents identifying as Black/African American and Two or More Races are projected to increase slightly.
-The Native American population is projected to remain the same.
+Latino residents are projected to increase to 58% of the total population by 2045.
+White residents are projected to decrease as a proportion of the overall population, while residents identifying as Asian or Two or More Races are projected to increase slightly.
+The share of Black, Native American, and Pacific Islander individuals as a percent of the overall population are projected to remain the same.

-Projected Change in Race/Ethnic Group Proportions Relative to the Total San Bernardino County Population
+Projected Change in Race/Ethnic Group Proportions of the Total San Bernardino County Population, 2020 and 2045

 SOCIAL CHARACTERISTICS